 - Allow 2 to 5 minutes for each participant to think about the best times in their lives.

-- Each team member then has to describe the 30 seconds they would always choose to relive, if they only have 30 seconds to live.
+- Entire team members then has to describe the 30 seconds they would always choose to relive, if they only have 30 seconds to live.

 - They also need to explain why they chose those specific 30 seconds.